 CPS serves the San Antonio area.
-There is an up-front solar rebate available for residential and commercial projects.
-As of December 1st, 2018, the residential rebate has changed to a flat incentive at $2,500 per project, which will drop to $1,500 per project when the current funding pool is fully allocated.
+There is an up-front solar rebate available for commercial projects.
 The commercial solar rebate remains at $0.60/watt up to $80,000.
-Funds for both rebates are limited and available on a first-come, first-serve basis.
-There are some requirements, which can be found here.
+Funds for the rebate are limited and available on a first-come, first-serve basis.
+Learn more about CPS Energy’s rebate requirements on their website.